Can LLMs Refuse Questions They Do Not Know? Measuring Knowledge-Aware Refusal in Factual Tasks: Introduction

 Large Language Models (LLMs) are increasingly used for knowledge-intensive factual tasks, such as long-term reasoning~\citep{chen2025reasoningerasurveylong} and specialized expert domains~\citep{wang2025capabilitiesgpt5multimodalmedical,gu2024legalagentbench,mahdavi2025brains}.
 Despite these capabilities, LLMs are often poorly calibrated, frequently providing incorrect answers with high confidence~\citep{Huang_2025}.
 An intuitive solution is to enable models to refuse questions beyond their knowledge~\citep{yin2023large}.
 Recent work has explored and strengthened this ability by inducing more accurate refusals with prompting~\citep{cheng2024aiassistantsknowdont, kadavathLanguageModelsMostly2022} or fine-tuning~\citep{zhang2024rtuninginstructinglargelanguage, kapoor2024large}.
 This capability is important for making models more reliable when answering factual questions.

-In this paper, we formalize this ability---an LLM's ability to refuse factual questions it does not know---as \emph{knowledge-aware refusal}.
+In this paper, we formalize this ability, an LLM's ability to refuse factual questions it does not know, as \emph{knowledge-aware refusal}.
 A truly knowledge-aware refusal assesses a model's judgment in two ways: how well a model refuses questions beyond its knowledge (avoiding \emph{overconfidence}) and how well it avoids refusing questions it would answer correctly (avoiding \emph{over-refusal}).
-Traditional factuality metrics fail to capture this important property accurately.
-Among them, two main types of factuality metrics, \emph{refusal-based} metrics and \emph{calibration} metrics, have distinct limitations.
+Traditional factuality metrics fail to capture this property, leaving knowledge-aware refusal insufficiently measured.